-Every child is a unique child who is constantly learning and can be resilient, capable, confident and selfassured.
+every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured

-Positive Relationships

-Children learn to be strong and independent through positive relationships.

-Enabling Environments

-Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners, parents and carers.

-Learning and Development

-Children develop and learn in different ways and at different rates.
-The framework covers the education and care of all children in early years provision including children with special educational needs and disabilities.
+- children learn to be strong and independent through positive relationships - children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interests and needs and help them to build their learning over time.
+Children benefit from a strong partnership between practitioners and parents and/or carers. - importance of learning and development.
+Children develop and learn at different rates.
+(See "the characteristics of effective teaching and learning" at paragraph 1.15).
+The framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities (SEND).